-The Company has a stock option plan ("Option Plan") that provides for the issuance of options to its directors, officers, employees, and consultants.
+The Company has an incentive stock option plan ("Option Plan") whereby the Company may grant stock options to its directors, officers, employees, and consultants at an exercise price to be determined by the board of directors, provided the exercise price is not lower than the market value at time of issue.
+The Option Plan provides for the issuance of up to 10% of the issued and outstanding share capital, and having a maximum term of ten years.
+The board of directors has the exclusive power over the granting of options.
+Options will vest at the discretion of the directors.
 Compensation costs attributable to share options granted to employees, directors or consultants are measured at fair value at the grant date, using the Black-Scholes formula, and expensed with a corresponding increase to contributed surplus over the vesting period.